 The stonework was completed in 1937 through the federal Works Progress Administration.
 The class of 1938, along with student honor societies, donated the clock and the class of 1939 bought floodlights.
 After other finishing touches, including the completion of the interior Shrine Room and its memorial plaque, a formal dedication took place Nov.
 11, 1949.

 The original vision for bells was never realized, however, so the Belltower technically has been a belltower in name only.
-With other campus facilities needs taking funding priority over the years, it primarily received critical patchwork repairs.
+With other campus facilities needs taking funding priority over the years, the structure primarily received critical patchwork repairs.

-But over the past few years, donors renewed interest in completing the Belltower, before the Henrys’ support made the project fully possible.
+But in recent years, donors renewed interest in completing the Belltower, before the Henrys’ support made the project fully possible.

-Five bells, for example, were purchased a few years ago through Finish the Belltower, a grassroots campaign led by Matthew Robbins and other then-students.
+Five bells, for example, were purchased through Finish the Belltower, a grassroots campaign led by Matthew Robbins and other then-students.
 Those bells – including the 2,000-pounder bought by NC State’s Class of 2010 that will be the tower’s largest – are in storage, awaiting tuning then installation.
 Funds also were raised toward three additional bells.